open-telemetry/opentelemetry-network/README.md

-# Network Explorer #
+# OpenTelemetry eBPF #

+The OpenTelemetry eBPF project develops components that collect and analyze telemetry from the operating system, cloud, and orchestrators.
+Its initial focus is on collecting network data to enable users to gain insight into their distributed applications.

-Network Explorer kernel collector is an agent that can collect low level telemetry straight from the Linux Kernel using the [eBPF technology](https://ebpf.io/).
-It does so with negligible overhead towards compute and network resources.
+The _kernel collector_ gathers low level telemetry straight from the Linux Kernel using the [eBPF](https://ebpf.io/).
+It does so with negligible compute and network overheads.
+The _kubernetes collector_ and _cloud collector_ gather workload metadata.

-This telemetry is then sent to a pipeline that can enrich it and provide invaluable insight about you distributed application.
+This telemetry is then sent to the _reducer_, which enriches and aggregates it.
+The reducer outputs metrics into the OpenTelemetry collector.

-## Building the collector ##
+## Building the collectors ##

 There's a docker build image provided with all dependencies pre-installed, ready to build the collectors.